TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-stack/tyk-developer-portal/enterprise-developer-portal/install-tyk-enterprise-portal.md

   tyk:

 ```
 2. Create the .env file.
-You will need to specify variables for Postgres as well.
+You will need to specify the variables for Postgres as well.
 Take note, the values for:
 POSTGRES_DB, POSTGRES_USER, POSTGRES_PASSWORD must match the values specified at PORTAL_DATABASE_CONNECTIONSTRING.
 You can use the following as an example: